Samples of Professional Projects

 Digital Product Design

-From documenting my usage of the first Google Phone to participating in projects involving “smartphones” at SapientNitro, my interest in user interface and interaction design has grown.
+From shipping mobile app Never Forget! to documenting my usage of the first Google Phone to participating in projects involving “smartphones” at SapientNitro, my interest in user interface and interaction design has grown.
 I’ve collaborated on a productivity app for the iPhone and Android devices, in addition to work in information architecture and visual communication design.

 Design is a moveable feast

 Design Feast is a long-term project dedicated to creative culture for everyone—students, professionals, educators, and the curious.
 Its purpose—and pleasure—is to discover and share awesome creative voices and projects.
 It features the long-running Designer’s Quest(ionnaire) consisting of concise and insightful interviews with designers representing many disciplines.
-After 10 years, a major redesign of Design Feast was done to better present its steady growth and to help accommodate what comes to heart and mind in the future.
+After 10 years, a major redesign of Design Feast was done to better present its steady growth and to help accommodate future pursuits.
 It underwent another redesign afterwards to sharpen the focus on the resulting breadth and depth of its Series.

 Design Feast is a wonderful bibliography for the wider design community.